LordSputnik/mb-masstagger/README.md

 Key Features
 ------------

-* Able to automatically tag any MP3, Ogg Vorbis or FLAC file, that as already been tagged in Picard.
+* Able to automatically tag any MP3, Ogg Vorbis or FLAC file, that has already been tagged in Picard.
 * Able to run recursively on a set of directories - update your whole music library in one command!
 * Configurable options file to allow for customization of the tagging process.
 * Can save either ID3v2.3 or v2.4 tags, and can remove APEv2 tags from MP3 files.